Every story on Radish needs to have a genre and subgenre before you can hit "publish."

 Fantasy Thriller: A work set in a fantastical world or with fantastical characters, but whose primary impact is to instill suspense in the reader.

-Examples: The Old Guard, Death Note
+Examples: The Old Guard, Death Note, The Time Traveler's Wife, Constantine, The Host, Jumper

 Hard Fantasy: The most extreme version of high fantasy.
 Specifically, the details of the world are laid out in extreme, often lengthy, detail.